Texas Tech University's Online Programs Recognized Among Best in Nation

 - Online master's engineering programs

-Texas Tech's online MBA program is ranked No. 131, the non-MBA online master's program is ranked No. 63 and the online master's program for veterans is ranked No. 28.
-All three programs were unranked in 2019.
+Texas Tech's online MBA program, which was established in 2019, is ranked No. 131.
+Unranked in 2019, the non-MBA online master's program is ranked No. 63 and the online master's program for veterans is ranked No. 28.
 The university's online master's information technology program, which also was unranked last year, is ranked No. 16.
 The online master's engineering programs moved up seven spots from No. 26 to No. 19.

 "One of the primary goals of Worldwide eLearning is to help departments offer high-quality degree programs," said Melanie Hart, vice provost for eLearning & Academic Partnerships.
 "Having some of our newest programs ranked speaks to the quality of all the online degree programs offered at Texas Tech."